SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 * **Improve storage** since it leverages Apache Arrow.
 * **File scanning** which allows you to work with very large files without necessarily keeping the whole file in memory

 **Polars** also is similar to Pandas in syntax so switching between libraries is fairly easy.
-Since there is a larger ecosystem compatible with Pandas, it is recommended to use it for small/medium datasets and use Polars for huge datasets
+Since there is a larger ecosystem compatible with Pandas, it is recommended to use it for small/medium datasets and use Polars for huge datasets.

 </details>